qgan7125/PA-and-Section-Writeups/PA5-HashMapImpl/README.md

 It should spread out values evenly based on different input values and needs to always produce the same value if the same element is given to it.

-There are multiple ways to implement a hash map, here are a three:
+There are multiple ways to implement a hash map, here are three:
   * An array that contains a linked list for each bucket
   * A linked list that contains a linked list for each bucket (2d linked list)
   * An array that contains an array for each bucket (a 2d array)